 We also went during a running tide making our swim maneuvers a bit more strained but it was worth it to see the Grotto without loads of other tourists.
-We also went in sun and rain – both offering great views.
-In fact, during the rainy times it can be the best time to visit tourist attractions – we’re often the only people there!
+We also went in the sun and rain – both offering great views.
+In fact, during rainy times, it can be the best time to visit tourist attractions – we’re often the only people there!

 One of the guide books I read mentioned that you can’t snorkel at high tide – the water is too high.
 This was not our experience but to avoid disappointment, go when the tide is lower rather than higher.

 The Grotto got its name from the 1965 James Bond spy film “Thunderball,” which was filmed there.
 It was also the site of another James Bond film, “Never Say Never Again” in 1983, also based on the Thunderball novel.
 “Splash” starring Tom Hanks and “Into the Blue” with Jessica Alba and Paul Walker were also filmed at Thunderball Grotto.
 And as a side note, Johnny Depp, Oprah, and Faith Hill all have islands nearby.

 There are several entrances where people can swim through the holes to get into the cavern inside.